About 60 Men in 60 Days

 Please note that it can take up to 8 weeks to move your applications through the process.

-Your online application will be received by a Customer Relations Specialist and he/she will respond to you by phone and/or email within 2 business days.
+Your application will be received by a Customer Relations Specialist and he/she will respond to you by phone and/or email within 2 business days.

 We strongly encourage you to complete your training in-person.
 Experience has shown that mentors who attend the in-person training have a better mentoring experience.
 The Customer Relations Specialist will send you an in-person training schedule when you are contacted.
-All scheduled trainings are listed on our events calendar.

 Big Brothers Big Sisters will contact at least 3 of your references.
 References need to include a spouse/live-in partner (if applicable) or other family member (if no spouse), professional reference, personal reference and/or any other organizations with whom you interacted with children.
 Please make your references aware that Big Brothers Big Sisters will be contacting them to avoid any delay in processing.